thomasmost/darkbridge/README.md

 3. Make a copy of the `template.env` file provided and rename it as your local `.env` file (this lets you connect to your local MySQL server)
 4. Create a `demodb` schema and run the `demodb.sql` file against your local MySQL server
 5. Run `npm run dev` to start the development servers and begin hacking

+## Next Steps
+When you're ready to deploy your application to a 'production-like' staging environment, follow the steps below ([Infrastructure](#Infrastructure)) to set up AWS resources for that environment (you will need to repeat these steps for your production environment).
+Once the resources are available, configure the necessary environment variables as secrets in the AWS Secrets Manager and replace the `[[arn]]` fields in your `task-def-staging.json` file.

+Test the deploy by going to your GitHub repository and navigating to **Actions** > **Deploy to Staging** > **Run workflow** and hitting the green button to run the workflow.

+Once you've verified that your manual deploys are working, I'd recommend changing the run condition in `.github/workflow/deploy_staging.yml` to run the staging deploy on every push to the `main` branch. **The production deploy trigger should always be manual.**

 # Infrastructure
 You will need the aws command line tool installed to execute these steps.